 Offer accepted

-The applicant has accepted the offer and must sign a residential tenancy agreement within 14 days.
+The applicant has accepted the offer and must sign a residential tenancy agreement within the required timeframe.

 Offer has been rejected and offer considered to be a reasonable offer